10 Questions to Ask Your Gynecologist About Menopause

 7. Will I Need to Change My Diet to Keep From Gaining Weight?

-It’s unfair but true: When women go through menopause and don’t adjust diet and exercise, weight gain can happen, says Adams.
+It’s unfair but true: When women go through menopause and don’t adjust their diet and exercise routine, weight gain can occur, says Adams.

 “This is because metabolic changes that happen in menopause tend to slow our metabolism, marble our muscle with fat, and cause weight to settle around the midsection,” she says.